oscimp/amaranth_twstft/Doc/01_usage.md

 ### Monitoring

-When recieving a PPS, the FPGA starts a timer that takes one second to finish.
-When an unexpected PPS is recieved, a warning is send via UART to the computer.
+When receiving a PPS, the FPGA starts a timer that takes one second to finish.
+When an unexpected PPS is received, a warning is send via UART to the computer.
 To monitor these warnings, use option `-m`.
 To also get messages when the PPS arrives at the right time, add `--pps`.

 All option, are compatibles, when using `-m`, all config modifications are performed before the monitoring begins.